All Images: Jenny Siegwart

 Tile Shown: Desert Collection

 Inspired by Sara?
-Order your Handsome Salt Sample pack now.
+Sample Handsome Salt's Fireclay favorites here.
 Need some help?
 Simply call chat or fill our Design Assistance Form and one of our talented Design Consultants will get back to you shortly.